 To get historical yields on government bonds that dates back to inception for TIPS and the early 1960s for Treasuries, among many other data series, the U.S. Federal Reserve website is a treasure trove of useful information.

-Also, see historical yield charts for U.S. government bonds.
+Historical yield charts for U.S. Treasuries

 Quotes for Treasuries of all maturities

 The Wall Street Journal offers this free page to the public that shows the prices and yields of every U.S. Treasury issue, not just the benchmark issue that represents each maturity as most sites do.
-This is also an excellent resources for those who want to learn about the relationship between prices and yields.

 Size of the United States’ debt, updated daily